[Updated on July 17, 2019]

 Initial Police Investigation

 I was driven to the police station in the HCU’s jurisdiction.
 One of the detectives drove the white sedan.
 It was Nissan.
 The detective was a remarkably neat person.
 His shirt was well-pressed and the brown shoes were polished to shine.
 I thought about the dutiful wife who irons her husband’s shirt and polishes his shoes on her knees.
 It took about 20 minutes.
-I was handcuffed and bound by rope which was either fixed to the chair when I was sitting or restrained by a police staff from behind when I was in motion.
+I was handcuffed and bound by the rope which was either fixed to the chair when I was sitting or restrained by a police staff from behind when I was in motion.
 I felt numb with those accessories.

 The Japanese police took mug shots of my face from various angles: front, 45 degrees and 90 degrees on both sides of my face.
 Various horrible looking mug shot images that I had seen before were floating in my head including those of O.J.
 Simpson and Lindsey Lohan.
 They measured my height and weight.
 I gained weight since the last medical check-up.
 Shucks.

-They also recorded very, very thorough prints of my both hands.
+They also recorded very, very thorough prints of both hands.
 Ten fingers, both palms, both sides of two hands.
 I had never seen such clear palm lines of mine before.
 The images were definitely much clearer than the ones I took at the Japanese airports.
 I complied and cooperated with them until they approached me with a cotton tip.
 They wanted to collect my DNA sample, and I refused.
 A line had to be drawn between what was mine alone and what was not.
 I did not want to leave the physical trace of my presence at the Japanese police station.
 I also wanted to protect my loved ones from their intrusion.
 HCU’s criminalization scheme should leave my family alone.
 I wanted to preserve our dignity.
 I told them “I do not expect any child custody battle.
 You should leave me alone.”
 And they did.

-They asked me about my personal background such as current address, family background and career.
+They asked me about my personal backgrounds such as a current address, family background, and career.
 When I refused to tell them of my parents’ names, the detective explained that it was nothing but a formulaic procedure of record keeping.
 And I had nothing to be wary of.
 Since they already confiscated a copy of my family registry from the house raid, I gave in.
-He seemed quite impressed to hear that I was a two-term member of Republic of Korea’s Presidential Advisory Council.
+He seemed quite impressed to hear that I was a two-term member of the Republic of Korea’s Presidential Advisory Council.
 When I told him that I had a Ph.D. from an American university, he said “then you can speak English well?”

 When the whole procedure was over, it was about 2 PM.
 And I was very hungry.
 I had not eaten anything all day.
 I asked the detective whether I could eat something.
 He looked puzzled and left the room.
 After a few minutes, he came back to the small room and told me that I had to pay for my own meal.
 The paperwork was not processed yet, and they could not feed me.
 It did not matter and I asked for two rice balls: one with tuna and another with sea kelp.
 I had a total of 4,000 Yen (approx. USD35) with me when arrested.
 After paying for the rice balls, I was left with 3,700 Yen.
 I began worrying about how long the leftover money was going to last during my arrest.
 Things were hard to predict.
-I was in the absolutely and totally foreign territory.
+I was in an absolutely and totally foreign territory.

 HCU President’s Press Conference